MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 1. Open the **Parameters** record.
 1. On the Action Pane, on the **Feature Control** tab, select **Enable date effective price overrides**.
 1. In the confirmation dialog box, select **OK**.
 1. After a few moments, refresh your browser.
 Date-effective price override capabilities should now be available.
-You will know that these capabilities have been enabled if **Enable date effective price overrides** no longer appears on the Action Pane.
+You know that these capabilities have been enabled if **Enable date effective price overrides** no longer appears on the Action Pane.

 ### Set up a date-effective price override